 Global Receipt Digitization

-Do to contractual obligations, I cannot show any deliverables including final designs for my work done at Concur.
+Do to contractual obligations, I cannot show any deliverables including final designs for my work done at SAP Concur.
 Any images you see are publicly available images, personal sketches, reenactments, and mock deliverables for the purpose of telling my story.

 Receipts across the world capture transactions and the taxes associated with them in many different ways.
 Increasingly, governments in many countries want a way to ensure the receipts are valid and not edited or falsified for the purpose of tax fraud.

 SAP Concur had an opportunity to create a tool that would centralize, categorize, and operationalize receipt validation and compliance among various different countries in a way that would provide reliable authentication of reported taxes to prevent tax fraud within the expense system.
 Taking into account the many different government requirements, we were able to organize the requirements into several distinct themes.

 I was brought in to design a solution for the end users that worked within the given overall structure and in compliance with government requirements.